-If you are in the habit of yelling at your kids, know that you are modeling behavior that your child will adopt by the time she's a teen, if not well before.
+If you are in the habit of yelling at your kids, know that you are modeling behavior that your child will certainly copy.

 Kids need to learn from you that anger and other upsetting feelings are not so scary as they seem -- after all, Mom isn't scared of them.
 Your presence helps them feel safe, which helps them develop the neural pathways in the brain that shut off the "fight or flight" response and allow the frontal cortex, the "reasoning brain," to take over.
 That's how kids learn to soothe themselves.

 6. Give your child ways to manage his angry impulses in the moment.
 Most kids resist punching the pillows on the couch, which feels artificial to them, but many love having a punching bag to beat up.
 You can teach your child to stomp his feet when he's mad.
 With a child who is a bit older, you can suggest that she draw or write on paper what she is angry about, and then fiercely rip it into tiny pieces.
 Teach her to use her "PAUSE" button by breathing in for four counts through her nose, and then out for eight through her mouth.
 Grab two squishy balls; hand her one, and demonstrate working out annoyance on the squishy ball.